Storm Damage Roof Insurance Process: Should You File a Claim?

 Because coverage depends on both cause and timing, documentation becomes critical if you decide to proceed.

-How to Document Roof Damage (If You Decide to File)
+How to Document Roof Damage (If You Decide to File a Claim for Storm Damage)

 After a storm: